About the Chinese mitten crab

 - burrows, weakening and collapsing river and estuary banks

 - can carry a liver fluke that harms humans.

 Once established, aquatic pests are extremely difficult to eradicate.

 How it could get here

-This pest could arrive in New Zealand in ballast water from ships.
-We have strict measures in place to reduce the chances of pests, like the Chinese mitten crab, coming here in ballast water.
+This pest could arrive in New Zealand with ships, either as larvae in ballast water or within a ships’ sea chest.
+We have strict measures in place to reduce the chances of pests, like the Chinese mitten crab, coming here in ships.